Breach Parent Guide

 Why is Breach rated PG-13?
-Breach is rated PG-13 for violence, sexual content and language
+Breach is rated PG-13 by the MPAA for violence, sexual content and language

 Although Robert Hanssen is a frequent attendee at church services, he is accused of entertaining strippers and prostitutes as well as making homemade porno videos.
 While most of his sexual practices are only talked about, some brief shots from the videos are shown.
 Two agents disobey Bureau policy by consuming alcohol while off duty.
 One of them drives while under the influence of alcohol and later wildly fires a gun in the direction of his partner.
 After two double agents are discovered, they are called back to their homeland and executed by a shot in the head.
 A man misuses his religious beliefs to coerce others to change their lifestyle.
 Infrequent vulgarities, terms of Deity, a homosexual slur and a strong expletive used in a non-sexual situation are also included in the script.

 Page last updated April 2, 2009